-A stay of proceedings has been refused for the man accused of assaulting cricket international Jesse Ryder outside a bar in the Christchurch suburb of Merivale.
+A stay of proceedings has been refused for the man accused of assaulting cricket international Jesse Ryder outside a Merivale bar 10 months ago.

 The decision was released as an abridged version of Christchurch District Court Judge Brian Callaghan's judgment, after a day's legal argument last month.

-The 38-year-old builder, who has name suppression, is charged with injuring Ryder with reckless disregard for his safety on March 28 last year.
+The 38-year-old builder, who has name suppression, is charged with injuring Ryder with reckless disregard for his safety.

-But Judge Callaghan has ruled that he did not consider a stay was warranted and refused the application.
+But Judge Callaghan has ruled that he does not consider a stay was warranted and refused the application.

 Almost all the details of the stay application hearing on February 4 were suppressed at the time, and those orders have effectively been continued with the release of the reserved decision.